 MIME types [RFC2045], [RFC2046] offer an alternative strategy that can also be used in current user agents to invoke a MathML renderer.
 This is primarily useful when referencing separate files containing MathML markup from an EMBED or OBJECT element.
-The W3C Math Working Group suggests that MathML be assigned the MIME type application/mathml+xml, and for browser registry, the standard file extension .mml should be used.
+[RFC3023] assigns MathML the MIME type application/mathml+xml.
+The W3C Math Working Group recommends the standard file extension .mml used for browser registry.

 In MathML 1.0, text/mathml was given as the suggested MIME type.
-The new suggestion is intended to be more compatible with current proposals for XML Media Types.
-However, the reader is cautioned that designations for XML Media Types are very much under debate, and the MathML MIME type is subject to change in the future.
+This has been superceded by RFC3023.